What’s it like being a liveaboard on a sailing boat for 21 years? This sailing journey chapter wraps up life as a liveaboard.

-The main issues you can face as a liveaboard, especially if you’re not on a marina, is a shortage of power and water.
+The main issue you can face as a liveaboard, especially if you’re not on a marina, is a shortage of power and water.
 If you own a desalination unit, then water shortage isn’t an issue.
 Otherwise, you need to pull into marinas to fill up.
 Depending on the country in which you’re sailing, this isn’t always free.

 A couple of ways to resolve this is by installing solar panels and/or a wind generator.
 Neither are cheap but necessary for cruising.

 A drawback of installing solar panels is that you need the deck space.
-A wind generator usually is installed at the aft of a boat, but you still need space and clearance from rigging wire.
+A wind generator usually is installed aft of a boat, but you still need space and clearance from the rigging wire.
 Also, if not installed correctly, it can be noisy when the turbine is turning, which can vibrate through the rigging wire and to the hull.

 Almost gone are the internet cafe days and now replaced with purchasing data cards around the world.
-These aren’t always optimal and typically, very expensive, especially when sailing around Cuba, in the Caribbean, or Venezuela.
+These aren’t always optimal and typically, very expensive, especially when sailing around Cuba, the Caribbean, or Venezuela.

 Depending on the size of the boat, of course, space can be an issue.